Kalana Greene

-Kalana Lanette Greene (born July 13, 1987), is an American professional women's basketball guard, who last played for the Minnesota Lynx of the Women's National Basketball Association (WNBA), and CCC Polkowice in Poland.
+Kalana Lanette Greene (born July 13, 1987), is an American former professional women's basketball guard who played in the Women's National Basketball Association (WNBA), and for CCC Polkowice in Poland.
 She played her college career at the University of Connecticut, where the Huskies were the 2009 and 2010 NCAA national Champions.

-Early life and high school
+Early life

 Greene grew up in St. Stephen, South Carolina, as the daughter of Addison and Cynthia Greene.
 Greene played basketball for Timberland High School in St. Stephen, South Carolina.
 She helped her team win twenty or more games for three consecutive seasons, and in her senior year, she led the team to its first ever state championship.
 She averaged 17 points per game as a freshman; by the time she was a senior, she averaged 28 points, 18 rebounds, nine steals and eight assists per game.

 Greene was named a WBCA All-American.
 She participated in the 2005 WBCA High School All-America Game, where she scored four points.

-College
+College career

 Greene's choices came down to Georgia and Connecticut.
 She liked the Georgia program, but the UConn program, with both a family atmosphere and an expectation you have to work hard for everything you get swayed her to choose to come to join the University of Connecticut Huskies.